puskarpeter/frinxio.github.io/frinx-uniconfig/user-guide/uniconfig-operations/kafka-notifications/readme.md

 messages to dedicated Kafka topic.

 RPC input contains:
 - node-id: Identifier of node from which data-change-events are generated.
+This field is optional.
+If it is missing, then creates global subscription and generates data-change-events for all nodes under topology.
 - topology-id: Identifier of topology where specified node is placed.
 - subtree-path: Path to subtree from which user would like to receive data-change-events.
 Default path equals to '/'
 - captured data-change-events from whole node configuration.